What would you like to know more about?

 Customization

-CSS: Every Widget accepts the Custom CSS attribute.
-Include it before the opening Widget tag is closed and customize backgrounds, button colors, and more.
+CSS: Every widget accepts the Custom CSS attribute.
+Include it before the closing of the opening widget tag to customize backgrounds, button colors, and more!

-Application Labels: Widgets use Application Labels to store and populate values for fields, buttons, headers, and instructions.
+Application Labels: Widgets use application labels to store and enter values for fields, buttons, headers, and instructions.
 To make changes, go to System Setup > Application Labels and update the appropriate label(s).
 Note that you are responsible for all translations if the default is not used.

 • mpp-custom-form.completeMessage: The default is "Thank you!
 Your form has been submitted."